Dieter Laser: Biography

 Laser was born in 1942 as the second child of his parents Oskar and Lore Laser.
 His older sister Heidi was also born in Kiel in 1939; she died on 3 November 1987.
 Dieter Laser spent his first year of life in Laboe near Kiel.
-When he was born, his father was an officer in the German Wehrmacht in France.
+When he was born, his father was an officer in the German Wehrmacht in Battle of France.
 In recognition of the invention of a new type of anchor that would enable landing craft to land even in high waves, he was transferred, at his request, to a unit that was building bunkers for U-boats in the port of Kiel after a visit to the Führer's headquarters in Berlin.
 This meant that he could spend almost a year with his wife and two children.
 Afterwards, Oskar Laser was ordered to the Eastern Front and was killed on 16 June 1943 near Orel, Soviet Union, during a "suicide mission", to which he had been assigned because of his Christian beliefs.
 At this time, Dieter Laser was barely 18 months old.

 Dieter Laser was meanwhile evacuated from Laboe with his mother and sister due to constant air raids on Kiel.
 After several stops, the family came to Rothenburg ob der Tauber, where they experienced the end of the war in April 1945 under dramatic circumstances.
 Dieter Laser was rescued with his mother and sister by American soldiers from a burning air raid shelter.
 The three-year-old had been lying there next to a TB patient and also fell ill.
 The illness worsened so much that Dieter Laser had to be admitted to a hospital in Konstanz.
 After some time, with the support of a Christian community in Hamburg, his mother was able to take him to a home for children suffering from tuberculosis in Beatenberg in Switzerland.
 After he had recovered there, the family moved back to Rothenburg and from there to Hamburg via an apartment swap.

 Dieter Laser grew up in Hamburg.
 His family belonged to a Christian community in which the only reading material permitted was the Luther Bible.
 He rejected the Christian faith and made a "contract with the devil" at the age of 14: "You will pay - but you will pay later."
 After he had to leave the Gymnasium shortly before his Abitur at the instigation of his mother, "because studying spoils faith", he left his parents' home and went into hiding in Hamburg.
 During his acting training he worked as an extra at the Deutsches Schauspielhaus Hamburg and as a hotel servant, but dropped out of his studies in 1960 after one year and despite passing the state intermediate examination.